xuanxt/atlassian-mcp/README.md

 - **Returns**: Confirmation message
 - **Use Case**: Essential for sprint planning - add issues from backlog to sprint
 - **Note**: Issues must not be in another active sprint

+**Complete Workflow**: Create Sprint → Create hierarchy (Epic → Story → Task with `parentKey`) → Move to Sprint → Start Sprint
+- See hierarchy examples in tool #5 above for `parentKey` usage

 #### Epic Management